staifmatej/linear-least-squares-methods/README.md

 For a more detailed description of the methodology, results, and analysis, please refer to the [staifmatej-report.pdf](staifmatej-report.pdf) file included in this repository.

-## Usage

-Run the `main.py` file from the root folder and follow the instructions in the terminal.

-**Recommendation**: For the fastest way to try the program, it is advisable to use the pre-selected "Use example dataset" option.

-## Installation
+## Installation & Usage

 - Clone the repository using SSH or HTTPS
     - **SSH:** `git@github.com:staifmatej/linear-least-squares-methods.git`
     - **HTTPS:** `https://github.com/staifmatej/linear-least-squares-methods.git`

-- Navigate to the project directory
+- Navigate to the project directory (to the root folder)

     - `cd linear-least-squares-methods`